Minecraft Legends: Development

 Minecraft Legends began development in 2018.
 The game was announced during the Xbox and Bethesda Games Showcase on June 12, 2022.
 After the show, a trailer on the Minecraft YouTube channel confirmed additional platforms.
 It is developed by series creators Mojang Studios in collaboration with Blackbird Interactive, a team founded by former Relic Entertainment employees, who are best known for developing the real-time strategy video game series Homeworld.
 After the success of Minecraft Dungeons, another spin-off of Minecraft, Minecraft Legends was released on April 18, 2023.

 It was made available to play on Nintendo Switch, PlayStation 5, PlayStation 4, Steam, Windows 11|10, PC Game Pass, Xbox Game Pass, Xbox Series X/S, Xbox One, and Xbox Cloud Gaming.
 On January 10, 2024, Mojang announced that no more updates will be released for Minecraft Legends.

 Reception

 Reception of the game was generally mixed.
-According to the review aggregator Metacritic, Minecraft Legends received "mixed or average" reviews.
+According to the review aggregator website Metacritic, Minecraft Legends received "mixed or average" reviews.
 Critics viewed the game as a solid addition to the Minecraft franchise but offered differing opinions on its execution.
 Destructoid writer Timothy Monbleau expressed newfound appreciation for both Minecraft and the strategy genre after playing the game, while Sarah Thwaites of Game Informer described the game as feeling "caught between the expected complexity of strategy games and the franchise’s approachable brand."

 Critics generally found the gameplay fun but repetitive and lacking in depth.
 They praised the game for its Minecraft-themed art style, resource gathering mechanics, and base-building gameplay.
 Critics also liked the multiplayer co-op and PvP modes.
 Some reviewers criticized the game's lack of strategic depth, poor AI, and tedious gameplay.